chfog/cycle_counter/README.md

 ## Use

-Using this program is intended to be easy, but the infrastructure around it requires some special care.
-The interface from Basil to Excel to `.csv` is rocky, but we've found that it's still far superior to standard paper and pen cycle counts.
+Using this program is intended to be easy, but preparing the input for it requres some care.
+If you follow these directions exactly, however, you shouldn't have any issues.

 ### Scanning Books